 Each summer, a number of undergraduates from Brown work at labs at the MBL or at Brown-MBL field sites.
-In the summer of 2012, nine Brown undergraduates are working in various capacities in MBL labs or field sites.
+In the summer of 2013, 10 undergraduates are working in various capacities in MBL labs or field sites.

 Harriet Booth, Mara Freilich and John Ribbans were awarded Rosenthal Brown MBL LINK Awards for summer research.
-Harriet Booth is working with Linda Deegan at the Plum Island Long Term Ecological Research site (LTER) on how coastal eutrophication from increasing nutrient loads affects salt marsh food webs.
-Mara Freilich is working under the direction of Linda Amaral Zettler exanining the bloom dynamics of freshwater haptophytes in Lake George, North Dakota in order to understand the relationship between the ecology of haptophytes and the ability to use lipids they produce (alkenones) as a paleothermometer.
-John Ribbans is working in Rudolf Oldenbourg’s lab.
+Harriet Booth worked with Linda Deegan at the Plum Island Long Term Ecological Research site (LTER) on how coastal eutrophication from increasing nutrient loads affects salt marsh food webs.
+Mara Freilich worked under the direction of Linda Amaral Zettler exanining the bloom dynamics of freshwater haptophytes in Lake George, North Dakota in order to understand the relationship between the ecology of haptophytes and the ability to use lipids they produce (alkenones) as a paleothermometer.
+John Ribbans worked in Rudolf Oldenbourg’s lab.

-Jehane Samaha and Elisabeth Ward received UTRA Fellowships from Brown and Emma Dixon is a returning (2011) Beckman Scholar.
-Jehane, Elisabeth and Emma are working with Christopher Neill on a project entitled, ‘The Ecological Homogenization of Urban America’.
-They are sampling species diversity, vegetation structure and carbon levels in Boston suburban ecosystems.
+Jehane Samaha and Elisabeth Ward received UTRA Fellowships from Brown and Emma Dixon was a returning (2011) Beckman Scholar.
+Jehane, Elisabeth and Emma were working with Christopher Neill on a project entitled, ‘The Ecological Homogenization of Urban America’.
+They sampled species diversity, vegetation structure and carbon levels in Boston suburban ecosystems.

-Elizabeth Kripke, a joint RISDI/Brown student, has joined Roger Hanlon’s lab for the summer.
-Lizzie is developing visual, three-dimensional computer models of cephalopod chromatophore morphology and physiology.
+Elizabeth Kripke, a joint RISDI/Brown student, joined Roger Hanlon’s lab for the summer.
+Lizzie developed visual, three-dimensional computer models of cephalopod chromatophore morphology and physiology.